ocsf/ocsf-docs/Understanding OCSF.md

 Reserved attributes are populated by a collection, processing or storage system and when defined within an event class are not populated by the producer or mapper personas.
 Their names are prefixed with an underscore by convention.

-The reserved attributes are `_raw_data, _time, _uid`.
-These attributes are discussed in subsequent sections.
+The core schema does not have any reserved attributes.

 ### Attribute Requirement Flags